pinkkila/stories/guide/cicd-guide.md

     url: jdbc:postgresql://${host}:${port}/${dbname}
 ```

-- ‼️Later we are going to create secret in the AWS Secrets Manager service and the secret name that we define there must be excatly same that is configured here ("stories_db-secrets").
+- ‼️Later we are going to create secret in the **AWS Secrets Manager** service and the secret name that we define there must be excatly same that is configured here (*"stories_db-secrets"*).
 If you want to give secret different name (e.g. your app name is not stories) write the secret name that you want to use.

 ## AWS VPC

-- Go to VPC dashboard and select Create VPC:
+- Go to **VPC** dashboard and select ==Create VPC==:

 ![img.png](cicd-guide-img/img3.png)

 ![img.png](cicd-guide-img/img4.png)

-- NAT-gateway is needed if your app needs to fetch external resources (Google Fonts, Stripe API, etc.) at runtime.
+- NAT-gateway is needed if your app needs to fetch external resources in the server (e.g. app calls external API, etc.) at runtime.
+  - In other words: docker container doesn't have access...
-  - stories-app is simple app that doesn't call external resources so there is no need for NAT-gateway.
+  - stories-app is simple app that doesn't call external resources on the so there is no need for NAT-gateway.

 [//]: # (- ‼️If you are following [Deploy Applications on AWS Fargate &#40;ECS Tutorial + Hands-On Project&#41;]&#40;https://www.youtube.com/watch?v=C6v1GVHfOow&t=3337s&#41;: NAT-gateway is used atleast with the Lambda that rotates database secrets.
 In this guide **VPC endpoint** is used instead of NAT-gateway.)